ridingintraffic/python-27/README.md

 python will install any dependancies that are needed in the requirements.txt file during build.

 # Run
+you will need to create the `data/` folder

+`mkdir data && ./py27.sh`

 run the `py27.sh` script

 to drop into an interactive shell run `./py27.sh bash`